 Arcy Hospice was opened in 2007 to provide care and support for individuals and families facing a life limiting illness.
 It was established after my wife Ellen, who had been diagnosed with breast cancer, had completed her chemo and radiation therapies.
 At that time, things were looking positive, and we wanted to do something for our community that had been so supportive of our family during her treatments.
 Unfortunately, the cancer returned a few years later, and she subsequently passed away under our care in 2010.

 In the years that followed, I began to see the need to provide the same level of excellent care to patients across the continuum of care.
-Therefore, we have added a home health division (Arcy Home Health), a palliative care division (Arcy Supportive Care), and a home care division, (Arcy at Home).
+Therefore, we have added a home health division (Arcy Home Health), a palliative care division (Arcy Supportive Care), and two home care divisions, (Arcy at Home and Living Well Senior Care).
 With the addition of these divisions, we can meet most of the post-acute care needs for you and your family in your home.

 Please let us know if we can enrich the quality of life for you or a loved one.